sebanur/Study-Task-Manager/README.md

 ## Project Preview

-A screenshot of the live application can be found in the assets folder in this repository.
+A screenshot of the live application can be found in the src-assets folder in this repository.